KalinD/Relatively-Good-Language/README.md

 ### Comments

-Two types of comments are supported - single line (%) and multiline (%- -%)
+Single line comments are supported (%).

 ```
 % This is a single line comment
-%-
- This is a multiline comment
- -%
 ```

 ## Additional notes